An original article by Decision Free Solutions

 What are the characteristics of the new way of working?

 The new way of working, because of the many potential benefits, has generated a lot of excitement.
-It has resulted in multiple platforms sharing tips and experiences, in academia studying organisational structures, in a brand new branch of the consultancy industry, and in plenty of publications either focusing on a particular organisation or trying to capture the essence by looking at trends and shared features between successful “pioneering organisations”.
+It has resulted in multiple platforms sharing tips and experiences, in academia studying organisational structures, and in plenty of publications either focusing on a particular organisation or trying to capture the essence by looking at trends and features shared by various successful “pioneering organisations”.
 Frequently mentioned examples of such organisations tend to include Semco, Zappos, Haier, Spotify, Netflix, Buurtzorg and Patagonia.

-Unsurprisingly, as each organisation tends to be both unique and complex, there isn’t a well-established set of structural or organisational characteristics which can explain the success of those pioneering organisations.
+Unsurprisingly, as organisations are complex and have their own unique context, there isn’t a well-established set of structural or organisational characteristics which can readily explain the success of those pioneering organisations.

 An organisation is much more than its values and its structure, and patterns offer no explanation

-To make sense of this complexity, it is only human to focus on common features and trends in how pioneering organisations operate, what values they emphasise, and how they are structured.
+To make sense of this complexity, it is only human to focus on common visible features and trends in how pioneering organisations operate.
 Seeing patterns is something we, as humans, excel at.
-But an organisation is much more than its values and its structure.
+But an organisation is much more than a combination of values and its structure.
 And patterns may be of interest, they offer no explanation.

 Pioneering organisations are characterised by embracing purpose, shedding hierarchy, empowering their employees, organisational experimentation and transparency